 Klima's research interests include applications of linear and abstract algebra, primarily in cryptography and error-correcting codes, and the mathematics of voting theory.
 He is the author of several books in these areas, in collaboration with co-authors from NC State, Radford University, and Grand Valley State University.
-He has also directed eight master's capstone projects, eight senior honors theses, and a study abroad program in these areas with students at Appalachian.
+He has also directed 11 master's capstone projects, 8 senior honors theses, and a study abroad program in these areas with students at Appalachian.

 Department: Department of Mathematical Sciences

 Email address: Email me

 Phone: (828) 262-2378

 Fax: (828) 265-8617